onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Sets whether to show a toolbar which contains navigation buttons and Done button.</p>
-<p>You could choose to show or hide the tool bar.
+<p>You could choose to show or hide the toolbar.
 By configuring the <code>animated</code> and <code>onTop</code>
 parameters, you can control the animating and position of the toolbar.
-If the toolbar is overlapping with some part of your web view, pass <code>adjustInset</code> with <code>true</code> to have the web view reloacating itself to avoid the overlap.</p>
+If the toolbar is overlapping with some part of your web view, pass <code>adjustInset</code> with <code>true</code> to have the web view relocating itself to avoid the overlap.</p>
 <p>This method is only for iOS.
 The toolbar is hidden by default.</p>
 </div>
             <div class='parameters'>